Vision and Aims

 We celebrate creativity at Norris Bank and the children say our annual Big Arts Exhibition is a highlight of the school year, with every child having a key part to play in bringing the event together.
 Other local schools are following suit and putting on their own arts exhibitions.

 Music plays an important role at Norris Bank.
 All children are given the opportunity to learn a range of instruments and we offer tuition within the school day in brass, woodwind and strings.
-Our school orchestra and choir have performed in the Bridgewater Hall and Manchester Cathedral.
+Our school choir have performed in the Bridgewater Hall and Manchester Cathedral.

 Our children are encouraged to take an active role in our school garden, helping to maintain and nurture the plants and vegetables.
 The vegetables grown are used in our school meals, giving the children an insight into how the food we eat reaches our plates.
 We involve the wider community in the school garden, regularly inviting parents and carers to help with gardening activities.